ssmirr/Notebooks/provision/do.md

 If you see some JSON results related to your account, that means you've succeeded in authenicating with your API token!

+📹 **Watch** the video for an overview of the workshop, and see some live coding in action.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/5KvdO0uPk6c" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Understanding REST APIs